Offshore female power

 You were the only women's crew to be successful in the “Rund Bornholm” second place, just behind Offshore Team Germany, an all-male crew.
 How did you experience the non-stop race, and how did the other teams react to you?

-The crew composition was a stroke of luck - we hardly knew each other before.
+The crew composition was a stroke of luck – we hardly knew each other before.
 That's why we were very excited about the race and about ourselves.
 In the pre-start phase, we noticed that we still lacked routine, but the sailing itself went smoothly.
-The most exciting moments were off Bornholm, when we realised that we were the first boat in the Double-Handed/Dehler 30 od group!
+The most exciting moments were off Bornholm, when we realized that we were the first boat in the Double-Handed/Dehler 30 od group!
 There was a long battle between us and the OTG sailors until they passed us at the finish.
 Apart from being proud of our performance, we are especially excited about how well we complemented each other as a crew.
 We were able to talk openly about frustrations or disappointments and thus overcome these phases quickly.

 This event showed us that more is needed for women to be accepted and respected in offshore sailing: someone from another crew called one of our team members a “pit chick” when she was sitting with friends on the boat.
 For the most part, however, we have experienced enthusiasm and appreciation, especially from the other teams, because we are not only the only female crew, but also the youngest.